 These good neurotransmitters in your body can be reduced by stress, sugar, alcohol, caffeine, poor diet, and prescription drugs.

-Using a pure form of an L-tyrosine supplement is a natural cure for depression because it can help restore these neurotransmitters so you feel better!
+Along with adjusting your diet, using a pure form of an L-tyrosine supplement is a natural cure for depression because it can help restore these neurotransmitters so you feel better!

 Ask your doctor about L-tyrosine as a natural cure for depression!